SheryllGDS/message-patterns/confirmation/confirm-application-email.md

-# Confirm an application pattern
+# Confirm an application template

 This wording is given as an example.
 It is not being used by any government department or agency.